sergiovirahonda/sergiovirahonda.github.io/_posts/2020-07-26-a-flask-app.md

 comments: false
 ---

 Hi there.
-I'll introduce a very recent web application that I've built for a well known organization in Central America.
-I cannot reveal the name for obvious reasons but I promise I'll try to explain every single detail about this project here and within the code that you'll find at the end of this post.
+I'll introduce a very recent web application that I've been developing for a well known organization in Central America.
+I cannot reveal the name for obvious reasons but I promise I'll try to explain every single detail about this project here and within the code's link that you'll find at the end of this post.

-Let's start from the very beginning; A2 Softway is a Venezuelan ERP software widely distributed and sold along the Americas.
+Let's start from the very beginning: A2 Softway is a Venezuelan ERP software widely distributed and sold along the Americas.
 Its focus is to provide a complete administrative module but also flexible and very cheap compared, for example, with the SAP's ERP.

 One of the A2 distributors of Central America reached out to me because a very particular need: expand the scope of this software for an important client.
 Essentially they were needing to interact with its database to modify some tables that cannot be modified from within the software and also query some information to be presented in this company's website.